drcarver/NetGore/src/UI/GoDungeon.CodeGenerator/docs/character/classes/druid.md

 You can cast a druid spell as a ritual if that spell has the ritual tag and you have the spell prepared.

 #### Spellcasting Focus
-You can use a druidic focus (see chapter 5, “Equip- ment”) as a spellcasting focus for your druid spells.
+You can use a druidic focus (see chapter 5, “Equipment”) as a spellcasting focus for your druid spells.

 ### Wild Shape
 - - -